smartnic/sigcomm21_artifact/README.md

 top 1 program's performance cost: 2
 ...
 ```
-We can run commands to have a look at the input and output programs
+Run the following commands to have a look at the input and output programs.

 ```
 cat benchmark.k2